+After the course, training continues in the air base fires command post environment.
+The training will focus on support provided for the control of air activities, air navigation and air defence situation picture maintenance at the air base.

-After the NCO Course, training continues as air picture and fighter controllers in the Air Force's Control and Reporting Centres in Karelia and Lapland Air Commands, where trainees participate in forming a real-time recognised air picture or controlling fighter aircraft in the air.
-Some will stay in the Air Force Academy as Reserve NCO Training instructors.
-After successfully completing your military service you can apply for available NCO posts in the control centre field or apply to the Military Academy's command and control training programme and an officer's career.
+After successfully completing your military service you can apply for available NCO posts in the control centre branch or apply to the Military Academy's command and control training programme and an officer's career.

-The application period for the control and reporting centre programme ends on 1 March.
+The application period for the command and control programme ends on 1 March.
 Service will start in the July contingent.
 The applicants approved for entrance exams are called to one-day selection tests which will include aptitude tests, psychological tests and physical fitness tests.
 The selections will take place in April.
-The applicants will receive the final results of the selections approximately one month before entry into military service.
+The applicants will receive the final results of the selections approximately one month before entry into military service

-- The applicant must be 18 years of age before the course begins. - The applicant must be eligible for higher education studies before military service related to an Air Force special course begins; - Matriculation examination - International Baccalaureate (IB) - European Baccalaureate (EB) - Reifeprüfung (RP) - Vocational upper secondary qualification, Further vocational qualification, or Specialist vocational qualification. - A foreign degree that carries eligibility for corresponding higher education studies in the country in question. - The applicant must present a certificate before the beginning of military service related to a special course. - A person in the final year of studies aiming at the above qualifications may apply in case he satisfies the above selection criteria before the service starts. - Applicants must be Finnish citizens and have an adequate command of the Finnish language. - The applicant's psychological and physical fitness, his health and life style are suited for the training. - Health: category A fitness for service. - Vision requirement: at least 1.0 in both eyes without or with eyeglasses, in which case the strength of the correctional lens is at most ±5 diopter (Landoltin C chart, distance of 5 metres). - The applicant must have a sharp colour vision (examined under a daylight lamp with Ishihara plates). - The applicant's fields of vision must be normal examined with a perimetry test with fingers. - > The applicant's hearing category must be I-II. - > The applicant cannot have strong allergies.
+- The applicant must be 18 years of age before the course begins - The applicant must be eligible for higher education studies before military service related to an Air Force special course begins; - -Matriculation examination - International Baccalaureate (IB) - European Baccalaureate (EB) - Reifeprüfung (RP) - Vocational upper secondary qualification, Further vocational qualification, or Specialist vocational qualification - A foreign degree that carries eligibility for corresponding higher education studies in the country in question. - The applicant must present a certificate before the beginning of military service related to a special course - A person in the final year of studies aiming at the above qualifications may apply in case he satisfies the above educational criteria before the service starts - Applicants must be Finnish citizens and have an adequate command of the Finnish language - The applicant's psychological and physical fitness, his health and life style are suited for the training. - Health: category A fitness for service - Vision requirement: at least 1.0 in both eyes without or with eyeglasses, in which case the strength of the correctional lens is at most ±5 diopter (Landoltin C chart, distance of 5 metres). - The applicant must have a sharp colour vision (examined under a daylight lamp with Ishihara plates). - The applicant's fields of vision must be normal examined with a perimetry test with fingers - The applicant's hearing category must be I-II - The applicant cannot have strong allergies.